An atlas of K3 surfaces with finite automorphism group: Rank 12 lattices

-\begin{rem} In \cite[Remark 1]{Kondo2}, Kondo constructed specific surfaces with Néron-Severi lattice isomorphic to $U\oplus\mathbf{D}_{4}^{\oplus2}\oplus\mathbf{A}_{1}^{\oplus2}$ as follows:\\ Let $C$ be a smooth curve of genus $2$ and $q$ be a point on $C$.
+\begin{rem} In \cite[Remark 1]{Kondo2}, Kondo constructed specific surfaces with N\'eron--Severi lattice isometric to $U\oplus\mathbf{D}_{4}^{\oplus2}\oplus\mathbf{A}_{1}^{\oplus2}$ as follows.
+Let $C$ be a smooth curve of genus $2$ and $q$ be a point on $C$.
 The linear system $|K_{C}+2q|$ gives a plane quartic curve with a cusp.
-The minimal resolution $Y$ of the cyclic degree $4$ cover of $\PP^{2}$ branched over that curve has an elliptic fibration (obtained by blowing-up the cusp) with a $\tilde{\mathbf{D}_{4}}$ and six $\tilde{\mathbf{A}_{1}}$ fibers.
-The automorphism group of such a surface is larger than the generic one. \end{rem}
+The minimal resolution $Y$ of the cyclic degree $4$ cover of $\PP^{2}$ branched over that curve has an elliptic fibration (obtained by blowing up the cusp) with a $\tilde{\mathbf{D}}_{4}$ and six $\tilde{\mathbf{A}}_{1}$ fibers.
+The automorphism group of such a surface is larger than the general one. \end{rem}

-\subsection{The lattice $U\oplus\mathbf{A}_{2}\oplus\mathbf{E}_{8}$}
+\subsection{The lattice $\boldsymbol{U\oplus\mathbf{A}_{2}\oplus\mathbf{E}_{8}}$}

-The K3 surface $X$ contains $13$ $(-2)$-curves $A_{1},\dots,A_{13},$ their configuration is as follows:
+The K3 surface $X$ contains $13$ $(-2)$-curves $A_{1},\dots,A_{13}$; their configuration is as follows:

-The curves $A_{1},\dots,A_{12}$ generate the Néron-Severi lattice; in that base the divisor
+The curves $A_{1},\dots,A_{12}$ generate the N\'eron--Severi lattice; in that basis, the divisor

-is ample, of square $698$, with $D_{698}A_{j}=1$ for $j\leq12$ and $D_{698}A_{13}=28$.
+is ample, of square $698$, with $D_{698} \cdot A_{j}=1$ for $j\leq12$ and $D_{698} \cdot A_{13}=28$.
 The divisor

+is a fiber of an elliptic fibration with section $A_{10}$.
+That fibration has another singular fiber $F_{2}$ of type $\tilde{\mathbf{E}_{8}}$.
+By Theorem \ref{thm:SaintDonat-2}, case i) a), we have the following.